 They also have a large toddler/baby pool with a fun tap that pours water into the pool.
 This pool is shallow but does have a slightly deeper end from one side to the other.
 It can sometimes feel colder than the big pool and sometimes warmer.

-They have plenty of grassed areas for lying out on and plenty of benches for family and friends to sit on around the pool.
+They have plenty of grassed areas for laying out on and plenty of benches for family and friends to sit on around the pool.
 It’s advisable to bring a blanket or towels to lie on.
 You can rent a sun lounger for the day at £1.50 each.
-As there are no umbrellas or trees for shade it may be an idea to bring a pop up sun tent for the little ones.
+As there are no umbrellas or trees for shade it may be an idea to bring a pop-up sun tent for the little ones.

 They also have plenty of changing cubicles and can look after your valuables if you so desire.
 We usually just dump our things by the side of the pool.